Google Engineer's Leaked 'Gender Diversity' Essay Draws Massive Response

 This is the sort of thing that lands in history books as an example of the backwardness of previous generations.

-Googledox ,VP of diversity doxxes engineer (Score:2)
+Googledox ,VP of diversity doxxes engineer (Score:3)